netcinematics/AI_PHI/README.md

 by envolveren

+---

 ### Most important words ever?
 We take language for granted.

-> Twists in language, limit concept evaluation - and clarity of language - transcend human intelligence.
+> Twists in language, limit concept evaluation.
+And clarification of language - transcends current human intelligence.

 Historically, we could not evaluate max complexity of a situation.
-We had to simplify, to save time - and move forward.
+We had to simplify concepts, to save time - and move forward.
+AI changes this.

 Such simplifications of concept are detectable in TEXT as SOCIAL_PHRASES.